shipreq/shipreq/Code/doc/codec-evolution.md

   * Firstly, remember that GenericData never becomes an obsolete codec so these rules here don't apply.
     See the [event evolution guide](event-evolution.md)

-  * if they can't be made to compile anymore (eg. required data unavailable)
+  * if they can't be made to compile any more (eg. required data unavailable)

     * if you can still make use of the old v1.x data in a v1.y world ----------------------------
       * comment out the encoder